jdefrance7/SeniorDesignProject/AST-CAN485/README.md

 4. Either click the right arrow button in the upper left hand corner of the Arduino IDE or select `Sketch->Upload Using Programmer` from the Arduino IDE toolbar.

-5. Wait for the upload to complete and read diagnostic info in the Arduino IDE console.
+5. Wait for the upload to complete.

 ## Notes

 ### Dependencies

 Multiple third-party libraries were used and adapted to fit this project's needs.
-They are already included in the `Arduino\libraries` folder, though their references are included below.
+They are included in the `Arduino\libraries` folder and their references are included below.

 IMU Libraries:
   * [Adafruit_BNO055](https://github.com/adafruit/Adafruit_BNO055)